fstrub95/fstrub95.github.io/publications.md

 permalink: /publications/
 ---

-If you need more information about the paper, the code, or if you need the slide, feel free to contact me!
+If you need more information about the paper, the code, or if you need the slides, feel free to contact me!

 E. Perez, H. Vries, **F. Strub**, V. Dumoulin, A. Courville, Learning Visual Reasoning Without Strong Priors.